dotnet/docs-maui/docs/user-interface/controls/radiobutton.md

 - `IsChecked`, of type `bool`, which defines whether the <xref:Microsoft.Maui.Controls.RadioButton> is checked.
 This property uses a `TwoWay` binding, and has a default value of `false`.
 - `GroupName`, of type `string`, which defines the name that specifies which <xref:Microsoft.Maui.Controls.RadioButton> controls are mutually exclusive.
 This property has a default value of `null`.
 - `Value`, of type `object`, which defines an optional unique value associated with the <xref:Microsoft.Maui.Controls.RadioButton>.
-- `BorderColor`, of type `Color`, which defines the border stroke color.
+- `BorderColor`, of type <xref:Microsoft.Maui.Graphics.Color>, which defines the border stroke color.
 - `BorderWidth`, of type `double`, which defines the width of the <xref:Microsoft.Maui.Controls.RadioButton> border.
 - `CharacterSpacing`, of type `double`, which defines the spacing between characters of any displayed text.
 - `CornerRadius`, of type `int`, which defines the corner radius of the <xref:Microsoft.Maui.Controls.RadioButton>.